-Sheppard Settlers in the United States in the 17th Century
+Sheppard Settlers in United States in the 17th Century

-Sheppard Settlers in the United States in the 18th Century
+Sheppard Settlers in United States in the 18th Century

-Sheppard Settlers in the United States in the 19th Century
+Sheppard Settlers in United States in the 19th Century

-Sheppard Settlers in the United States in the 20th Century
+Sheppard Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 The Sheppard Family Crest was acquired from the Houseofnames.com archives.
 The Sheppard Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 18 February 2015 at 15:51.